JalalAmeerzai/Smart-Gym-in-Django/README.md

+# Smart Gym Management System

-This is a GYM MANAGEMENT SYSTEM built using Django for the FYP
+## This is a GYM MANAGEMENT SYSTEM built using Django for the FYP

 There are following 4 modules in this project:
     1) Landing pages for presentation.